-Students with cell phones, laptops and/or other personal electronic devices in classes can disrupt their own learning and the learning of others.
+Students with cell phones or other personal electronic devices in classes can disrupt their own learning and the learning of others.
 Therefore, these devices are only to be used for learning purposes at the discretion of the teacher.
 Additionally, collection or confiscation of cell phones is at the teacher’s discretion, and may be turned over to the administration if the problem is reoccurring.

 At CDDHS it is expected that students will respect the learning environment that is determined by their teachers.
 It is also clear that ICT devices are expensive and valuable items.
 As such, students are responsible for the care, maintenance and security of their personal devices.
 No personal ICT devices should be left unattended.
-It is recommended that all personal ICT devices be safely secured in lockers.
+Students are not to share devices with their peers due to COVID-19.

 Fairness Responsibility Honesty Co-operation

 CDDHS is a learning institution that is dedicated to equal opportunities for all students.
 Discrimination of any type and for any reason is taken very seriously and will be addressed through education and progressive discipline.
 Centre Dufferin is proud to support the entire student community and students of every race, religion and sexual orientation.